Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/batch-job.md

 If you want to perform specific operations in your batch script when a job has been requeued, you can check the value of the `SLURM_RESTART_COUNT` variable.
-The value of this variable will be `0` if it's the first time the job is run.
+The value of this variable will be `0` if it is the first time the job is run.
 If the job has been restarted, the value will be the number of times the job has been restarted.